sauparna/trecbox/README.md

 ```

 - `<name>` is a reasonable name that the test collection needs to be
   given.

 - `<T|D|N>` specifies the portion of the query to use; the TITLE,
   DESCRIPTION or NARRATIVE.
 Any combination of these three characters
   mean that all those parts are to be concatenated and treated as one
   query.

 - `<qid>` is a file listing the query IDs to be used.
 It is a way to
   use a subset of the queries if necessary.

 - `<model>`, `<stemmer>` are names of models and stemmers to be
   used.
 These depend on the the retrieval system being used.

-- `<qexp names>` specifies what 'query expansion' algorithm to use.
-This
+- `<qexp names>` specifies what 'query expansion' algorithm to
-depends on the retrieval system, and how the system names these
+  use.
+This depends on the retrieval system, and how the system names
-intricacies.
-It so happens that one of Terrier 4.0's query exapnsion
+  these intricacies.
+It so happens that one of Terrier 4.0's query
-algorithms needs two other parameters, which can be specified in the
+  exapnsion algorithms needs two other parameters, which can be
-'map' as `<param 1>` and `<param 2>`.
+  specified in the 'map' as `<param 1>` and `<param 2>`.

-- `""` The empty double-quote specifies that no query expansion is to be
+- `<>` The empty string (`""`) specifies that no query expansion is to
-used.
-This way, stopping and stemming could also be switched off.
-Of
+  be used.
+This way, stopping and stemming could also be switched
-course, using it in `matrix` makes no sense.
+  off.
+Of course, using it in `matrix` makes no sense.